dcgtc/dgrants/CONTRIBUTING.md

 ```bash
 git push origin my-feature-branch --force
 ```

+In some circumstances, the process of rebasing and resolving merge conflicts may have broken the feature or functionality you were working on.
+This tends to occur when large changes were made on `main` to the same section of code being modified in a feature branch.
+In these cases, simply add additional commit(s) to the head of your feature branch correcting the problems.

 Every PR merged should merged with GitHub's "Rebase and Merge" button, or with a fast-forward merge on the command line, like: